 For SEO to work for you, you’ll need to use specific keywords that are not only search engine-friendly but also target your audience.
 This way, you’ll be in a better position to generate organic traffic and get more people aware of your business and its operations.

 Another way to get more people familiar with your business is through business events.
 In these setups, you’ll meet numerous entrepreneurs in different fields, which is essential for building a strong network.
 It may also be an excellent way to meet potential investors.
+You can use companies like Smart Works to help organize events such as these, so you can feel confident about what you have planned.

 Also, take advantage of these opportunities to find out how other entrepreneurs build traction for their businesses and try to use the same approaches to build your own before approaching investors.